okonomichiyaki/supercat/06-combat doctrine.md

 A Battle for control is favorable is bot can roll at least 1 die per fresh defending ship.

 If favorable, bot will select dice like a trophies Battle.
 Bot will allocate hits to take control, then allocate hits to take trophies.

-## Outrage

-Prior to Battle, check for risk of outrage.
-Battle not considered favorable if outrage would cause bot to stop <ins>contending</ins> a declared ambition.
-Otherwise, Battle which risks outrage is only considered favorable if bot could ransack the court after trigging outrage.

 <div class="pagebreak"> </div>